 Proper scheduling is as important as executing the project.
 A lack of schedule or improper scheduling will throw the entire team in a state of disorientation.

 Priorities might change due to urgent issues, and what was on top yesterday might not be today.

-All team members must be aware about these changes to be able to deliver the work accordingly.
-So it’s imperative to create a schedule and make sure all the team members have access to it.
+All team members must be aware of these changes to be able to deliver the work accordingly.
+So it’s imperative to create a schedule and ensure all the team members have access to it.

 2. Creating a Project Backlog

 Creating a project backlog is a concept borrowed from Agile software development.
 A backlog will help capture all the project work that is pending and will help you in assigning task priorities to team members.